astrogirlnim/WordWiseAI/documentation/bugfixes/document-sharing-implementation-bugfix-plan.md

 - [ ] Test ShareToken interface validation
 - [ ] Test timestamp utility functions
 - [ ] Test type guards

+### Summary of Changes (Phase 1)
+Phase 1 is now complete.
+Key changes include:
+- **Centralized Type Definitions**: All sharing-related interfaces (`ShareToken`, `ShareTokenData`, `DocumentSharingInfo`) are now centralized in `types/document.ts` to provide a single source of truth and eliminate duplication.
+- **Timestamp Handling**: New utility functions (`toJSDate`, `formatFirestoreTimestamp`) were created in `lib/utils.ts` to standardize Firebase timestamp conversions across the application.
+- **Runtime Error Fix**: Added optional chaining (`?.`) to `services/document-sharing-service.ts` to prevent "Cannot read properties of undefined (reading 'some')" error when documents lack the `sharedWith` field.
+- **UI/UX Improvements**: Completely redesigned `components/document-sharing-dialog.tsx` with a modern two-column layout, improved visual hierarchy, user avatars, dropdown menus for permission management, and consistent styling using Shadcn components.
+- **Navigation Bar Fixes**: Resolved TypeScript errors in `components/navigation-bar.tsx` by fixing prop interface mismatches, adding proper null checks for optional callbacks, and removing invalid component props.
+- **Linting and Build Errors**: Several linting errors were resolved, including unescaped characters in JSX, unused imports, and removal of an empty `components/document-status-controls.tsx` file that was causing build failures.

+### Additional Improvements Made
+- **Enhanced User Experience**: The sharing dialog now features a professional layout with clear sections for generating links and managing access, making it more intuitive for users.
+- **Better Error Handling**: Added proper error boundaries and null checks throughout the sharing workflow to prevent runtime crashes.
+- **Code Quality**: Removed console.log statements, simplified callback functions, and improved overall code organization for better maintainability.

 ---